 Nepal offers families with children a fantastic experience on many levels.
-While the capital city is often congested taking an environmentally friendly rickshaw puts a smile on every child's face while avoiding busy streets on foot.
+While the capital city is often congested, taking an environmentally friendly rickshaw puts a smile on every child's face while avoiding busy streets on foot.
 The capital city has a host of child friendly garden courtyard style restaurants away from the busy streets.
 Most restaurants are very accommodating to children and it's worthwhile asking them to make subtle changes to menu items such as reducing spices.

 Hotels in Kathmandu are also accommodating to families with children.
 The vast majority will have triple rooms or even rooms with four beds.
 It's also possible to request an extra mattress in your room or in higher budget hotels a cot.
 Many hotels have closed in gardens that children can play in or rooftop gardens.
 Though it is important to inspect these facilities for your own requirements.

-Swayambunath is favoured among many children visiting Kathmandu city.
+Swayambu is favoured among many children visiting Kathmandu city.
 This iconic stupa overlooking the whole city offers up a variety of sights.
 Known affectionately as the “Monkey Temple” due to a large number of Rhesus Macaque monkeys living there, these primates offer a good distraction for children.
 But, it's important to remember not to feed the monkeys and to keep your possessions away from them!

 The hotels in Bhaktapur offer homely stays with many of the owners delighted to have young families staying with them.
 It's a great opportunity to learn more about Nepalese family life.
 Don't be surprised if you get an offer to join them for a meal or tea more than once!

-The resort town of Pokhara is another great place for families with children visiting Nepal.
-Lake Phewa offers safe boating overlooking still waters.
-A hike up to the World Peace Stupa overlooking lakeside is a great day out for children.
+The resort town of Pokhara is another popular place for families with children visiting Nepal.
+Lake Phewa offers safe boating overlooking calm waters.
+A hike up to the World Peace Stupa overlooking the lakeside is a great day out for children.
 After a short boat ride across the lake you hike for about 1 hour before reaching a glistening stupa with panoramic views of the lake and Annapurna mountains.
 Descending down the other side offers visits to underground caves, Devis waterfalls and even a robotic Buddha museum.

-Whether you are looking for things to do with children that are educational, environmentally friendly, outdoor or family oriented Nepal offers a dazzling array of fun activities for children of all ages.
+Whether you are looking for things to do with children that are educational, environmentally friendly, outdoor or family oriented, Nepal offers a dazzling array of fun activities for children of all ages.